-Joanne Orlick has been a lecturer in FE and HE for more than 20 years, delivering engineering subjects to aerospace and mechanical apprentices from some of the UK’s leading companies, including Gatwick Airport, Rolls Royce, Safran, Science in Sport, BAE Systems and many others.
+Joanne Orlick has lectured in FE and HE for more than 20 years, delivering mechanical and aerospace engineering subjects to technical apprentices from the UK’s leading companies, including Gatwick Airport, Rolls Royce, Safran, Science in Sport, BAE Systems and many others.
 An avid writer, Joanne has published four fictional books on the theme of metaphysics and personal potential, two of which regularly chart in the Top 10 of their respective genres in both the USA and UK.

 Joanne teaches a range of undergraduate aerospace modules, as well as school-wide engineering mathematics.
 She sets and supervises final-year undergraduate projects (covering topics related to Space, Disruptive Engineering, Biomimicry, Fashion & Aerospace, Industrial Hemp); as well as acting as an Academic Advisor to students throughout the school.
 She is actively involved in Creativity, Innovation and Enterprise activities, her goal being to promote and develop holistic mind-sets, abilities and real-world opportunities within the engineering curriculum.
 Joanne is a member of the School of Engineering's Teaching and Learning Strategy Group.